leifb/redis-request-broker/README.md

      - level: The level of the log, as configures using `levels`.
 String by default.
      - message: The message of the log.
-     - time: The time of the log, as a js Date object.
      - component: The component that issued the log.
 Can be `client`, `worker`, `publisher` or `subscriber`.
      - instance: A string id of the instace that issued the log.
      - scope: The current operation that the insance was working on when the log has been issued.
 Are strings like `connect` or `request`